ttrobotix/RoboHero/README.md

 ### Motion Data

-RoboHero's motion data is a JSON text, echo motion has multiple frame, each frame has 17 servo degress and 1 running time (in ms).
+RoboHero's motion data is a JSON text, echo motion has multiple frame-array, each frame has 17 servo degress and 1 running time (in ms).
 You can generator share link from app, share to your Facebook or Friend.

 motion data Sample:
 ```javascript